 \subsection{Baselines}

 We compare our models to recent state-of-the-art low-bitrate codecs across acoustic, semantic, and hybrid categories.
-Since the paper focuses on low-bitrate codecs, when multiple quantizers are available, we configure them to achieve a bitrate below 1.50 kbps, ensuring a fair comparison.
-For acoustic codecs, we compare against \textbf{EnCodec}~\cite{defossez2023encodec}, \textbf{DAC}~\cite{kumar2023dac}, \textbf{WavTokenizer}~\cite{ji2024wavtokenizer}, and \textbf{BigCodec}~\cite{xin2024bigcodec}.
+Since this paper focuses on low-bitrate codecs, when multiple quantizers are available, we configure them to achieve a bitrate below 1.50 kbps, ensuring a fair comparison.
+For acoustic codecs, we compare against \textbf{EnCodec}~\cite{defossez2023encodec}, \textbf{DAC}\footnote{Note that we use the 16 kHz checkpoint, whereas the original results in \cite{kumar2023dac} use the 24 kHz checkpoint.}~\cite{kumar2023dac}, \textbf{WavTokenizer}~\cite{ji2024wavtokenizer}, and \textbf{BigCodec}~\cite{xin2024bigcodec}.
 Among these, BigCodec is the current state-of-the-art for low-bitrate speech reconstruction quality~\cite{wu2024ts3codec}.
 We use the official checkpoints for these models.
 We do not include the recent TS3-Codec~\cite{wu2024ts3codec}, which matches BigCodec performance at an even lower bitrate, as it is not publicly available.
 However, we contacted the authors to request reconstructed samples for comparison.
 Additional results related to TS3-Codec can be found in \cref{subsec:appendix_ts3_codec}.